 In response, consumers reward these merchants by repeatedly shopping at their stores, both in their community and online.

 Plus, considering that it costs five times as much to create a new customer as it does to retain an existing one, companies reduce the cumulative cost of returns and increase their customer retention numbers by providing a clear and convenient return policy for their customers.

 Given the intense competition in today’s global marketplace, merchants of any size enterprise can attract and retain customers by clearly crafting and displaying their return and refund policies and processes.

-If you need help putting a comprehensive policy together or polishing up your existing one, browse our library of returns and refunds policy templates, or get professional assistance from start to finish using our refund and return policy generator.
+If you need help putting a comprehensive policy together or polishing up your existing one, browse our library of refund and return policy templates, or get professional assistance from start to finish using our refund and return policy generator.